aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotations/annotation-add-delete-and-get-annotation/add-caret-annotation/_index.md

 ---
-title: How to Add, Get or Delete a Caret Annotation | Aspose.PDF for .NET
+title: How to Add, Get or Delete a Caret Annotation
 linktitle: Caret Annotation
 type: docs
 weight: 90